 Sciatica is a relatively common form of back pain that radiates along the sciatic nerve.
 The sciatic nerve is the largest single nerve in the human body; it runs from each side of the lower spine through deep in the buttock and back of the thigh, and all the way down to the foot, connecting the spinal cord with the leg and foot muscles.

 The pain can be severe for some, for others it is infrequent and irritating, but has the potential to get worse.
 Sciatica usually affects only one side of the lower body, often radiating from the lower back down through the buttock and down the leg.
 The leg pain is often worse than the pain in the back.
 Depending on which part of the sciatic nerve is affected, the pain may also extend into the foot or toes.

-The most common causes of sciatica are usually pressure on the sciatic nerve from a herniated disc (also referred to as a ruptured disc, pinched nerve, slipped disk, etc.) or spinal stenosis.
+The most common causes of sciatica are usually pressure on the sciatic nerve from a herniated disc with the Pain & Spine Institute today.
 The problem is often diagnosed as a “radiculopathy”, meaning that a disc has protruded from its normal position in the vertebral column and is putting pressure on the radicular nerve (nerve root).

 Any of the following sensations may occur with sciatica:

 While sciatica can be very painful, it is rare that permanent nerve damage (tissue damage) will result.
 Most of the pain results from inflammation and will get better within two weeks to a few months.
 Also, because the spinal cord is not present in the lower (lumbar) spine, a herniated disc in this area of the anatomy does not present a danger of paralysis.

 Most cases of sciatica will get better with time and conservative care.
 However, some sciatica symptoms may indicate a potentially serious injury to the nerve: